d12frosted/elpa-mirror/melpa/counsel-etags-readme.txt

     (setq counsel-etags-extra-tags-files
           '("./TAGS" "/usr/include/TAGS" "$PROJ1/include/TAGS"))

-  Files in `counsel-etags-extra-tags-files' should have symbols with absolute path only.
+  Files in `counsel-etags-extra-tags-files' have only symbol with absolute path.

 - You can set up `counsel-etags-ignore-directories' and `counsel-etags-ignore-filenames', (with-eval-after-load 'counsel-etags